-It’s October so it’s time for Weirder Tides!
-Running down my list of favorite horror flicks, warning now that some of the movies and tv shows we will be discussing carry heavy themes and strong visuals.
+So it’s time for Weirdier Tides!
+Running down our list of favorite horror flicks and shows.
+Warning now that some of the movies and tv shows we will be discussing carry heavy themes and strong visuals.

-The movie follows 16 year Old Jesse moving from a small town to Los Angeles in the pursuit of a modeling career.
-She is bit naive and innocent due to both her age and upbringing, and because of that she is taken under the guidance of older models Sarah, Ruby, and Gigi.
+The movie follows 16 year-old Jesse moving from a small town to Los Angeles in the pursuit of a modeling career.
+She is bit naïve due to both her age and upbringing, and because of that she is taken under the guidance of older models Sarah, Ruby, and Gigi.
 The older women (and everyone else in the film) remark how beautiful Jesse is, and how indeed she is a perfect natural beauty.
-That fact that Jesse is a pure beauty is the driving force behind the film, with the world of modelings response being where the narrative push comes.
-The film has her succeeding but also under threat because of the purity of her beauty.
-Her inate ability to appeal to everyone eventually leads to the innocent Jesse becoming the embodiment of narcissism, realizing that her beauty is indeed dangerous to everyone around her and diving into it, ultimately leading to her being devoured by the industry (thats important for later and also a clever joke setup for down the line).
+Jesse being a pure beauty is the driving force behind the film, with the world of modeling’s response being where the narrative push comes.
+The film has her succeeding but also because of the purity of her beauty.
+Her innate ability to appeal to everyone eventually leads to the innocent Jesse becoming the embodiment of narcissism, realizing that her beauty is indeed dangerous to everyone around her and diving into it, ultimately leading to her being devoured by the industry (that’s important for later and also a clever joke setup for down the line).
 She was actually was being groomed by the three older women who for all purposes make up a coven of witches.
 Feeding into Jesse’s’ ego and plaguing her with a traumatic vision where she would be sexually assaulted with a knife by her landlord, the three women push Jesse to not just trust them but fall deeper into the world of modeling.
 This ultimately leads to the finale where her devour by the industry is literal.
 The three women stab Jesse, and carve away at her, consuming her literally (Boom the devour comment was now a dumb joke).

 So like I noted in the title (if my planning came to fruition), the themes and horror from this comes from the preying on and grooming of Jesse, as well as the constant danger of the casting couch culture that many note that industries like modeling and acting have.
 Her transformation into the neon demon is predictable, while her consumption by her fellow models (or more so the industry) can be seen as more than just symbolism and can be noted as a reference to infamous serial killing noble Elizabeth Bathory.
 Bathory was a Hungarian noble woman who tortured and murdered at least 650 young women.
 Following her eventual imprisonment and death 5 years following that, rumors and stories spread of how she performed the murders to gather the blood of young women to bath and drink.
 While her cannibalism is believed to be nothing more but story fluff, many have taken it as a part of the prolific Bathory’s crimes and purpose.
 Neon Demon is that with a bit of magic added on, because undoubtedly their act of magical cannibalism and even group blood shower works, and the coven of models (which is something I never thought I would have to say alongside magical cannibalism) begin to exude the beauty that Jesse had.
 They even manage to pull high level modeling gigs.